 The MRV token was distributed to players using a crowdsale, which ran from July 1st to September 28th, 2017.
 The total supply of the token was fixed by the crowdsale at 668,907.5704 MRV, of which 5,000 MRV are reserved by Novak Distributed.
 The MRV token is deployed on the Ethereum blockchain at address

 Players and developers wishing to purchase MRV tokens can no longer do so through Novak Distributed, now that the crowdsale is over.
-Secondary markets where MRV might be available from third parties exist on EtherDelta and HitBTC.
+The Uniswap system supports buying and selling MRV, although as of this writing the relevant exchange contract has not yet been deployed and stocked.

 Please note that MRV tokens do not grant ownership of or voting rights in the Macroverse project.
 They do not entitle holders to future returns from the project.
 They are not a security.
 There are a number of risks involved in the Macroverse project, including without limitation security risks to the Macroverse smart contracts, the risk that Macroverse development will not be continued, and the risk that the Macroverse system will not operate as described here, any of which may prevent an owner of MRV tokens from actually using Macroverse.
 MRV purchasers assume all of these risks!